jacebenson/cedar/docs/docs/services.md

 ## Caching

-Redwood provides a simple [LRU cache](https://www.baeldung.com/java-lru-cache) for your services.
+Cedar provides a simple [LRU cache](https://www.baeldung.com/java-lru-cache) for your services.
 With an LRU cache you never need to worry about manually expiring or updating cache items.
 You either read an existing item (if its **key** is found) or create a new cached item if it isn't.
 This means that over time the cache will get bigger and bigger until it hits a memory or disk usage limit, but you don't care: the cache software is responsible for removing the oldest/least used members to make more room.
 For many applications, its entire database resultset may fit in cache!

 How does a cache work?
 At its simplest, a cache is just a big chunk of memory or disk that stores key/value pairs.
 A unique key is used to lookup a value—the value being what you wanted to cache.
 The trick with a cache is selecting a key that makes the data unique among all the other data being cached, but that it itself (the key) contains enough uniqueness that you can safely discard it when something in the computed value changes, and you want to save a new value instead.
 More on that in [Choosing a Good Key](#choosing-a-good-key) below.